manyducksco/borf/packages/inspect/README.md

 }
 ```

-And here is a hypothetical window to test it:
+And here is a hypothetical inspector to test it:

 ```js
 // MyHeader.window.jsx